Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/Feature_Tutorials.rst

    * - :doc:`Vitis Embedded Software Debugging Guide <./02-Debugging/README>`
      - This tutorial demonstrates different debugging features available within the Vitis Embedded software development flow for bare-metal and Linux applications.
 It also introduces the flow to create a debuggable FSBL and how to do cross triggering in the Vitis Unified IDE.

+   * - :doc:`Vitis Version Control Guide <./05-vitis_version_control/README>`
+     - This tutorial demonstrates the available version control features in the Vitis Unified IDE.
+It introduces how you can use git to manage your Vitis workspace and share your projects between teams.

 .. sidebar:: More Information

    See AMD Vitis™ Development Environment on `xilinx.com <https://www.xilinx.com/products/design-tools/vitis.html>`_